Pro-tip: Press space bar to progress and it won't skip any slides

 }

-Best Practices@media
+@media Best Practices@media queries

 .box {